 Tire pressure is what enables your RV tire to support loads.
 Overloading your tires can have serious consequences for passengers and your RV.
 Too much weight can cause stress on your RV's suspension system, brake failure, shock absorber damage, handling and steering problems, irregular tire wear and possible tire failure.
 Excessive loads or under inflation can lead to an excessive amount of heat and tire failure.
-If you discover that your tires cannot handle the load, lighten the weight of the load on your tires.
+If you discover that your tires cannot handle the load, you must reduce the weight of the load on your tires.

-TIRES and WHEELS (partially excerpted from the Sprinter Van Operator's Manual)
+TIRES and WHEELS (partially excerpted from the Chevrolet Operator's Manual)

-Check tires regularly for even tread wear; tread depth (note legal requirements) and signs of external damage.
+Check tires regularly for even tread wear; tread depth (note legal requirements)